 - develop and strengthen social and emotional bonds

 - establish a lifetime habit of being active

 - reduce their risk of ill health as an adult

-If you’re a parent and you’re getting active regularly, the evidence is that your children are more likely to be active.
+If you’re a parent and you’re getting active regularly, your children are more likely to be active.

 - reinforce family bonds

 - encourage a sense of wellbeing